 SP - WSH - IL10

-Nationals RHP Stephen Strasburg is scheduled to start for Triple-A Rochester on Sunday.
+Washington Nationals starter Stephen Strasburg is set to make his second rehab start for Single-A Fredericksburg on Sunday.

 Strasburg pitched 2 2/3 innings in his first rehab start with Fredericksburg on Tuesday.
 He had trouble finding the strike zone early but had solid velocity on his fastball.
 The important news out of each of these rehab starts for the Nationals and fantasy managers is that he exits healthy.

 Stephen Strasburg made his first rehab start at Single-A Fredericksburg, and left healthy.